Overview

 • query (string) - Anki search query (e.g., "deck:Japanese tag:vocabulary")

-• limit (number, optional) - Maximum results to return
+• limit (number, optional) - Maximum results to return (default: 50)

 Response Example: